-IPI is the UK’s leading digital contact centre specialist, focused on creating intelligent and innovative contact centre solutions that deliver exceptional customer experiences.
-Founded in 2001, the company supports more than five million customer interactions and 65,000 agents every day.
+IPI is focused on creating intelligent contact centre solutions that deliver exceptional customer experiences.
+Founded in 2001, the company has more than 300 customers and support more than four million transactions and 55,000 agents every day.

-IPI offers industry-leading contact centre solutions, as well as our own portfolio of applications.
-IPI solutions – available in the cloud, on-premise or as a managed service – cover every component of the contact centre, from integration, unified communications, networking, workforce optimisation, compliance and security, right up to conversational AI, speech analytics and voice biometrics.
-IPI also offers a range of consultancy and professional services as well as devOps support, delivered by its highly accredited team of contact centre experts.
+IPI partners with the industry’s leading vendors – including Avaya, Blue Prism, CX Company, Gamma, Microsoft, Teleopti, Verint and VMWare – to provide a complete suite of contact centre solutions, available in the cloud, on-premise, or as a managed service.
+These bespoke solutions cover every component of the contact centre – from call routing, unified communications, networking and security, right up to emerging technologies, such as AI chatbots and Robotic Process Automation.
+It also offers a range of professional services and devOps support, delivered by its highly accredited team of contact centre experts.

 For additional information on IPI view their Company Profile